-4.2 If a student writes more than one Master's thesis to conclude more than one programmes, the student needs to fulfil the learning outcomes of both programmes separately.
-An approved Master's thesis for one programme cannot lead to an exemption to write a Master's thesis in a different programme.
+4.2 If a student writes more than one Bachelor's or Master's thesis to conclude more than one programme(s), the student needs to fulfil the learning outcomes of both programmes separately.
+An approved Bachelor's or Master's thesis for one programme cannot lead to an exemption to write a Bachelor's or Master's thesis in a different programme.